Sumida River

 The Sumida River (隅田川, Sumida-gawa) is a river that flows through central Tokyo, Japan.
 It branches from the Arakawa River at Iwabuchi (in Kita-ku) and flows into Tokyo Bay.
 Its tributaries include the Kanda and Shakujii rivers.

-It passes through the Kita, Adachi, Arakawa, Sumida, Taito, Kōtō and Chūō wards of Tokyo.
+It passes through the Kita, Adachi, Arakawa, Sumida, Taitō, Kōtō and Chūō wards of Tokyo.

 What is now known as the "Sumida River" was previously the path of the Ara-kawa.
 Toward the end of the Meiji era, the Ara-kawa was manually diverted to prevent flooding, as the Imperial Palace in Chiyoda is nearby.

 Art

 Sumida Gawa pottery was named after the Sumida River and was originally manufactured in the Asakusa district near Tokyo by potter Inoue Ryosai I and his son Inoue Ryosai II.
 In the late 1890s, Ryosai I developed a style of applied figures on a surface with flowing glaze, based on Chinese glazes called "flambe."
 Sumida pieces could be teapots, ash trays, or vases, and were made for export to the West.
 Inoue Ryosai III, grandson of Ryosai I, moved the manufacturing site to Yokohama in 1924, but the pieces continued to be identified as Sumida ware.
 The pottery has been subject to various myths, such as being manufactured on the make-believe island of Poo, which was washed away by a typhoon, or being manufactured by Korean prisoners of war.
 Sandra Andacht wrote in 1987, "Sumida gawa wares have found great popularity with collectors, dealers and investors.
 The motifs conform to the general Western concepts of what Oriental designs are expected to depict; writhing dragons, Buddhist disciples, mythological and legendary beings and creatures.
 Thus, these wares are sought after and prices (here in the States) are high, even for pieces in less than perfect condition."